 It is a potentially hazardous material that can cause reproductive damage, congenital disabilities, or death.

-Therefore, it should be handled with care, as its sugary flavor and odor appeal to small children and pets.
+Therefore, it should be handled carefully, as its sugary flavor and odor appeal to small children and pets.
 Moreover, ethylene glycol attracts mammals, but it is deadly.

 -